- 1 Costa Rica

 Douro Valley, Portugal

 You did Lisbon and Porto in your twenties.
-Now, it’s time to see a different side of Portugal by spending some time in Douro Valley—a landscape of sun-drenched vineyards the blanket steep mountainsides, with the majestic Douro River as the centerpiece.
+Now, it’s time to see a different side of Portugal by spending some time in Douro Valley—a landscape of sun-drenched vineyards that blanket steep mountainsides, with the majestic Douro River as the centerpiece.
 Wine is at the heart of it all at the historic Six Senses, a 19th-century manor house restored for the 21st century by New York-based firm Clodagh Design.
-Guests can unwind with wine-focused treatments in the spa, attend wine tastings in the library and sample regional varieties at the on-site restaurant.
+Guests can unwind with wine-focused treatments in the spa, attend wine tastings in the library, and sample regional varieties at the on-site restaurant.
 Take a break from your education in viniculture at the property’s magnificent infinity-edge pool, which looks out over the winding river.

 If you’ve been to Canada, chances are it wasn’t to Newfoundland.
 The sleepy Atlantic Canadian province doesn’t exactly have the uh, international appeal as cities like Montreal or Toronto.
 What it does have?
 Quaint fishing villages, arctic wildlife, jaw-droppingly beautiful national parks, and plenty of Maritime charm—all things you likely have more of an appreciation for now that’s you’re older.
 Start your adventure in the capital city of St. John’s, a colorful little town with steep streets, clapboard houses, and Irish pubs (hit up George Street for the city’s best), then hit the road in the direction of Fogo Island.
-The tiny, salt-tanged isle offers fewer than a dozen restaurants and cafes, but makes up for it with a burgeoning art scene and plenty of design-forward accommodations—like the 29-room Fogo Island Inn.
+The tiny, salt-tanged isle offers fewer than a dozen restaurants and cafés, but makes up for it with a burgeoning art scene and plenty of design-forward accommodations—like the 29-room Fogo Island Inn.

-Australia is the ultimate adventure playground, which probably why so many twentysomething’s flock there for their gap-years and study abroads.
+Australia is the ultimate adventure playground, which is probably why so many twentysomethings flock there for their gap-years and study abroads.
 But there’s more to the country than surfing and off-road adventures—especially if you set your sights on Sydney.
 With its hip, lively neighborhoods, iconic harbor, top drawer dining, gorgeous beaches, and legendary coffee culture, the city offers all the excitement of a world-class city with all the relaxation of a beach break.
-Book a stay at the Park Hyatt Sydney, an 155-room sleep with minimalist rooms—the best of which feature dead-on views of the Opera House— a heated rooftop pool (ditto about those views), two waterfront restaurants, and a spa that incorporates ingredients sourced from the Blue Mountains.
+Book a stay at the Park Hyatt Sydney, an 155-room sleep with minimalist rooms—the best of which feature dead-on views of the Opera House—a heated rooftop pool (ditto about those views), two waterfront restaurants, and a spa that incorporates ingredients sourced from the Blue Mountains.